How to make more time in your day

 Despite being surrounded by new technology that's supposed to make our lives easier, most of us feel like we need to make more time in the day.

-As a life coach and personal trainer in Vancouver and online, lack of time is by far the most commonly used excuse to delay progress I hear.
+As a fitness and lifestyle coach in Vancouver and online, lack of time is by far the most commonly used excuse to delay progress I hear.